-I THOUGHT long and hard about whether I should write this article as it’s about a new method of catching big flathead that has revolutionised flathead fishing in my local area over the past year and will undoubtedly be very effective wherever big flathead are found.
+I THOUGHT long and hard about whether I should write this article as it’s about a new method of catching big flathead that has revolutionised flathead fishing in my local area and will undoubtedly be very effective wherever big flathead are found.
 It is new, innovative, effective and clever and was a closely guarded secret for quite a while by a select few anglers.

 Chris Metcalfe is one of the most innovative anglers in the country and in a previous life was a national champion bream angler, world champion Hobie Cat sailor and a builder of fabulous homes, which he still does.